korziee/smart-irrigation/micro-controller/app/README.md

 ## Why isn't the solenoid turning on?

 Solenoid requires 7v to switch, so must be powered by external power - not from the 3v output on the NodeMCU.

+## Have troubles updating init.lua

+NFI but sometimes `nodemcu-tool` says it transferred and wrote all the bytes, but it occasionally turns out to be 0 bytes if you check the FS on the device using `nodemcu-tool fsinfo`.
+When this occurs, clear the `init.lua` file first using `nodemcu-tool remove init.lua`, and then run `nodemcu-tool upload app/spiffs/init.lua`.